Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"Many fall in the face of chaos; But not this one, not today"*

 - You reduce all damage received by a number equal to twice of your Proficiency Bonus (minimum of 1 damage).
-- You can’t be moved or being *prone* against your will.
+- You can't be moved or being *prone* against your will.
 - You have :d20-adv: **Advantage** on Strength checks, Strength :d20-save: **Saving Throws** and Constitution :d20-save: **Saving Throws**.

 ### Vigorous